clux/facemaulers/deities/kiaransalee.md

 She's "above them" initially.
 Don't even react to attacks that do no damage.

 - INITIAL MOVEMENT: **soft exhale + explore body** "not perfect, but you have done well."
-- INVESTIGATE SOURCES: **flashing yellow** "valindra, you have been wronged", **flashing black** "larloch, you've been wronged", **flashing white** "irae
+- INVESTIGATE SOURCES: **flashing green** "valindra, timeless sorceress, unimaginable progress", **flashing purple** "larloch, ancient sorcerer, ancient suffering", **flashing white** "irae, grand visionary, perfecter. completer. ruthless." (twitches as the last word is said)

 Kill one of them if they do damage to her (rebuke with Gaze), she'll retreat into the Orb, and teleport the orb over the material where she gains power, absorbing the light of the sky.
 Daylight over.

+She takes damage while she's in Irae's form?
+White flashes. green and purple flashes indicate extreme danger.

+- **Irae's form** *White*: Scythe wielder takes damage from Radiant
+- **Larloch's form** *Purple*: Necrotic Gaze takes damage from force/thunder/lightning/fire
+- **Valindra's form** *Green*: Raising Undead takes damage from piercing damage / bludgeoning

-TODO: they need to discover a weakness here.
+They need to discover a weakness here.
 Finger with rings / wings.
-Radiant only damage type?
-Radiant is weird for Faey/Mordai.
+Radiant weakness in one phase.

-Weakness: her retribution sources are built on a contradiction (irae betrayed to larloch + valindra)=> K can be out-talked.
+Weakness: her retribution sources are built on a contradiction (irae betrayed to larloch + valindra)=> K can be out-talked / her forms can be triggered.
+Weakness: her forms can be triggered.
+GW can draw out Irae's form.
+Mordai can draw out Larloch's form?
+Faey can draw out Valindra's form?

 https://www.quora.com/As-a-first-time-DM-for-5e-Ive-written-myself-into-a-corner-my-players-will-fight-the-avatars-of-gods-or-perhaps-the-gods-themselves-as-level-20-characters-How-do-I-stat-a-gods-avatar